 A ripe sourdough starter makes a big difference in the texture, flavour and size of your bread.
 Since more starch is broken down into sugar it’s going to produce a more complex taste.
 And as a leavening agent, combined with a higher concentration of yeasts and organic acids, it will produce a better rise.

 Regular feedings and warm temperatures create a starter that is high in lactic acid bacteria (LAB) and wild yeasts.
 It takes a minimum of 7 days for hydrated flour to ferment to produce enough yeast and acids to make bread.
-Providing it’s looked after well and regularly fed, an older the starter is stronger and more flavourful.
+Providing it’s looked after well and regularly fed, an older starter will be stronger and more flavourful.

-Many bakers will cultivate a new starter for at least 28 days.
-Daily or often twice daily feeds will be actioned before attempting to use it to make bread.
+Many bakers will cultivate a new starter for at least 28 days before attempting to use it to make bread.

 A ripe sourdough starter will rise up to triple its original size.
 The rise will depend on the starter’s wetness or stiffness, and of course, the amount of ‘food’ (flour) that it’s fed.
 The general consensus for optimum starter’s ripeness is the window between it reaching its peak and when it collapses.